Converting infix to RPN (shunting-yard algorithm)

 } else if ("(".equals(token)) {

-// Else If token is left parenthesis, then push it on the stack S[8]
+// Token is a left parenthesis -> push it on the stack [S8]

 stack.push(token);